topasio/homelab/README.md

 # homelab-scripts
-Some useful scripts for home lab
+Some useful scripts for home labs.